 - The Lord of the Rings

 - The Return of the King has the capital city of Gondor under attack by a Badass Army of evil orcs and trolls.
-Fortunately for the good guys, Aragorn gets an Army of the Dead to come to the rescue.
+Fortunately for the good guys, Aragorn gets the Cavalry of the Dead to come to the rescue.
 Given that there's no (known) way to defeat the undead, some consider this a Deus ex Machina outcome.

 - When the heroes teleport the giant rock monster onto the enemy starship in Galaxy Quest.

-- Arguably the tactic employed in the Pirates of the Caribbean films, when Calypso is summoned in hopes that she'll take out the East India Trading Company and Davy Jones.
+- The tactic is employed in Pirates of the Caribbean: At World's End, when the sea goddess Calypso is freed from her prison in hopes that she'll take out the East India Trading Company and Davy Jones.

 - Quite a few of the Godzilla films had plots based on this trope.